kris-bo/42_miniRT/README.md

 ## Supported objects

 Each object is defined with its parameters on a single line.
 Common properties like color and material coefficients (ambient, diffuse, specular) are included.
 Specular exponent controls the shininess of the surface.
+Supported objects: Plane, Disc, Sphere, Triangle, Cone

 ---

-### 🟦 Plane
+### Object format example – Plane

 ```txt
 pl  <position>  <normal_vector>  <color>  <amb,diff,spec>  <spec_exp>  [optional label]